Infant Respiratory Disorders- Overview and Practice Questions Vector

 45. What is transient tachypnea of the newborn?

-A benign disease of near-term and greater infants.
-It is marked by respiratory distress that resolves within 72 hours (usually 24-48).
-It is also known as wet lung or RDS type 2.
+Transient tachypnea of the newborn (TTN) is a benign condition in near-term or term infants characterized by respiratory distress that typically resolves within 72 hours (often 24-48).
+It is also known as “wet lung” or RDS type 2.

 46. What is the pathophysiology of transient tachypnea of the newborn?

-Most likely caused by delayed reabsorption of fetal lung fluid which results in decreased lung compliance, decreased tidal volume, and increased dead space.
+TTN is thought to result from delayed reabsorption of fetal lung fluid, leading to decreased lung compliance, reduced tidal volume, and increased dead space.

 47. What will the chest x-ray show for transient tachypnea of the newborn?